System Administration Guide

 Navigate to the [System] > [Licensing] > [License Servers] page.

-This displays a list of license servers configured for this installation.
+This displays a list of license servers configured for this instance.
+When there are multiple license servers configured for this instance, the row of the active license server is shaded.
 From this page you can edit or delete an existing server definition or add a new server.

 to configure a license server.